cristianursan81/linkevolution-website/DEPLOYMENT-GUIDE.md

-# 🚀 Deployment Guide for linkevolution.co
+# 🚀 Deployment Guide for linkevolution.eu

 ## 📋 Website Ready for Deployment

-Your Linkevolution website is ready to go live on **linkevolution.co**!
+Your Linkevolution website is ready to go live on **linkevolution.eu**!

 ### ✅ What's Included
 - Professional business website